raspberrypi-guide/raspberrypi-guide.github.io/docs/programming/send-sms-messages.md

 comments: true
 ---

-# Sending a text message (SMS) with your Raspberry Pi
+# Send automatic text messages (SMS) with your Raspberry Pi
 {: .no_toc }

 Using Twilio we can use our Raspberry Pi to send text messages to any phone number.
 Follow the below steps to get started!